 DEQ Proposed Revised Arsenic Criteria

 DEQ proposes to revise the arsenic criteria using EPA’s calculation method, but substituting the values EPA uses for some of the equation variables with values that have been updated or are more appropriate for Oregon.
 The proposed criteria are shown in Table 5.
 DEQ concludes that the proposed criteria protect human health while recognizing that Oregon has widespread natural background levels of arsenic higher than EPA’s recommended criteria.
-The re-calculation approach used by DEQ and described here has been used by the EPA Region 6 as an interim strategy for arsenic and was described in EPA’s draft proposed arsenic criteria under the Great Lakes Initiative.

 DEQ’s Toxics Standards Review Rulemaking Workgroup, a group of stakeholders that provided input to DEQ on this rulemaking, supported revising the arsenic criteria based on Oregon appropriate variables and a higher risk level because of the natural background levels of arsenic found in Oregon waters.